 When something is highlighted in green, it means it’s done and I don’t need to think about it any longer.

 Calendars and appointments — I don’t keep track of appointments or events in my journal.
-I live and die by my Google Calendar and can’t imagine going analog for that complex, ever-changing, highly segmented planning system.
-In Google Calendar I have 5 different calendars for different areas of my life – with 3 being essential to my daily life.
+I live and die by my Google Calendar and can’t imagine going analogous for that complex, ever-changing, highly segmented planning system.
+In Google Calendar, I have five different calendars for different areas of my life – 3 being essential to my daily life.
 Events change regularly and get moved around almost daily.
-I keep all my work, personal, business and holiday events on individual calendars.
-I can’t take my focus off that digital tool, if I were to put it in an analog system, things would get lost and fall through the cracks.
+I keep all my work, personal, business, and holiday events on individual calendars.
+I can’t take my focus off that digital tool; if I were to put it in an analog system, things would get lost and fall through the cracks.

 I know that the full bullet journal system works great for a lot of people, but for me, it just doesn’t fit my life.